Topological Classification of Insulators: III. Non-interacting Spectrally-Gapped Systems in All Dimensions: Locality

 Here, instead, we will study yet another notion of locality.
 In \cite{ChungShapiro2023} we identified a one-dimensional mode of locality we termed $\Lambda$-locality. \begin{defn}[$\Lambda$-locality] Let $\Lambda := \chi_\NN(X)$ be the projection onto the right half space of $\calH_1$.
 We term an operator $A\in\calB(\calH_1)$ to be $\Lambda$-local iff $[A,\Lambda]\in\calK$. \end{defn} Clearly the set of all $\Lambda$-local operators forms a $C^\ast$-algebra, and moreover, in studying the topological properties of $\Lambda$-local operators, the spatial structure of $\calH_1$ gets washed away and all that matters is that we single out some fixed projection $\Lambda$ on some separable Hilbert space $\calH$, such that $\dim \im \Lambda,\dim \ker \Lambda$ are both infinite.

 It is clear that \Cref{def:exp locality} implies \Cref{def:Lambda-locality} but not vice versa.
-Indeed, if $A\in\calB(\ell^2(\NN))$ is \emph{any} operator then extending it trivially to $\calB(\ell^2(\ZZ))$ via $\Lambda A \Lambda$ yields a $\Lambda$-local operator which may well fail to be exponentially local.
-Why then, is it legitimate to relax exponential locality to $\Lambda$-locality, one may ask?
+Indeed, if $A\in\calB(\ell^2(\NN))$ is \emph{any} operator then extending it trivially to $\calB(\ell^2(\ZZ))$ via $\Lambda A \Lambda$ yields a $\Lambda$-local operator which may well fail to be exponentially local. \revdel{Why then, is it legitimate to relax exponential locality to $\Lambda$-locality, one may ask?
 The answer is that there is nothing particularly special about exponential locality either (why were we allowed to relax finite hopping to exponential locality to begin with?) and that in condensed matter physics the philosophy is we pick whichever mathematically-easiest model we have to still describe physically-non-trivial phenomena.
-In this sense, working with $\Lambda$-locality, we still have \emph{some} shadow of locality (the left and right hand sides of the sample interact in a ``compact way''), but the topological indices remain well-defined and the classification proofs (as was shown in \cite[Sections 3 and 4]{ChungShapiro2023}) greatly simplify.
+In this sense, working with $\Lambda$-locality, we still have \emph{some} shadow of locality (the left and right hand sides of the sample interact in a ``compact way''), but the topological indices remain well-defined and the classification proofs (as was shown in \cite[Sections 3 and 4]{ChungShapiro2023}) greatly simplify.} The point of such a relaxation is not to choose locality arbitrarily, but to isolate exactly the part of locality needed for the bulk indices and for homotopy completeness.
+In the one-dimensional case, $\Lambda$-locality records that the two directions at infinity interact only compactly, while still supporting the relevant Fredholm index and the associated path-component classification \cite[Sections 3 and 4]{ChungShapiro2023}.

-To generalize $\Lambda$-locality then to higher dimensions we follow the same principle: relax exponential locality to some vaguer notion of locality which still keeps the topological indices well-defined and yields simplified proofs.
+To generalize $\Lambda$-locality then to higher dimensions we follow the same principle: \revdel{relax exponential locality to some vaguer notion of locality which still keeps the topological indices well-defined and yields simplified proofs.} replace metric off-diagonal decay by an asymptotic directional locality condition which is strong enough to define the strong Dirac-type pairings and weak enough to include the disordered examples one expects from localization theory.
 The work of Prodan and Schulz-Baldes \cite{PSB_2016} paves the way on how to do this.

 Let $k=\floor{d/2}$.
 The complex Clifford algebra $\Cl_d(\CC)$ of $d$ generators admits a self-adjoint $2^k$-dimensional representation $\Gamma_1,\dots,\Gamma_d$ that satisfy $\{\Gamma_i,\Gamma_j\}=2\delta_{ij}\Id_{2^k}$.
 On the augmented Hilbert space \eql{ \calH_d\otimes \CC^N\otimes \CC^{2^k} } we define the flat Dirac operator as \eql{ W_d= \sum_{j=1}^d \widehat{X}_j \otimes \Id_N \otimes \Gamma_j. } Here $\widehat{X}_i$ is the unit position operator defined as \eq{ \widehat{X}_i := \frac{X_i}{\|(X_1,\dots,X_d)\|},\quad \forall i = 1,\dots, d } where $X_i$ is the position operator in the $i$-th coordinate; this is a bounded self-adjoint operator whose spectrum is $[-1,1]$.
 Note that strictly speaking $\widehat{X}\delta_0$ is not defined, so we use the convention $\widehat{X}\delta_0:=e_1\delta_0$.